12-Month Wedding Planning Checklist Calendar

 - Bride: Think about, shop for and order your gown.

 - Decide what type of entertainment you want.
 A pianist for the cocktail hour, strolling violinists, a DJ or band?

 - Research and book your wedding professionals.
 Interview vendors: photographer, videographer, reception band or DJ, and florist.

 - Research a wedding insurance policy to protect your deposits.

 - Research and reserve accommodations for out-of-town guests.

-- Contact rental companies if you need to rent anything for ceremony/reception, such as chairs, tables, and tent.
+- Contact rental companies if you need to rent anything for the ceremony or reception, such as chairs, tables and a tent.

 6–8 months before